ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 Security-sensitive functionality, like attestation, has to be placed into the Root of Trust (RoT).
-Since the RoT itself may be implemented as part of different layers, the design allows platform attestation to be separated from key attestation whereby platform attestation is more privileged than the key attestation code.
+Since the RoT itself may be comprised of different components, the design allows platform attestation to be separated from key attestation whereby platform attestation is more privileged than the key attestation code.
 Cryptographic services, used by key attestation and by platform